bnorton/backbone-mixpanel/README.md

 ###Options
 `token` - The Mixpanel token from your dashboard.
 (Required)
+`enabled` - Whether or not to log/track action to mixpanel (turn this on for production).
 `eventDataAttr` - The data-* attribute on the DOM element that will generate the mixpanel tracking description.
 `customData` - Any additional data-* attributes to look at for tracking metadata
 `userInfo` - User specific data passed to `mixpanel.register` for contextual User info